Accident insurance vs. disability insurance: what’s the difference and which one should you choose?

 Accident insurance can help cover you for many types of injuries

-Each policy’s going to be a little different.
-Some focus more on minor injuries, like just going to the ER or urgent care, whereas others will focus on what happens if you wind up in a coma from a car wreck and you’re in the hospital for 20 days.
+Each policy is going to be a little different.
+Some focus more on minor injuries, which might just send you to the ER or urgent care.
+Others will focus on what happens if you wind up in a coma after a car wreck, and you’re in the hospital for 20 days.
+Some policies can even cover your children for a slightly higher cost.2

 Accident insurance pays you a lump sum

-After you’ve had a qualifying accident, the insurance company will send you a single payment such as a check or bank deposit to cover any out-of-pocket expenses you might have because of your injury.
+After you’ve had a qualifying accident, the insurance company will send you or your provider a single, lump-sum benefit to help you [CE1] cover any out-of-pocket expenses you might have because of your injury.
+That money could help cover things like:

 Disability insurance can help you almost immediately after an accident or illness